ElectrodeYT/bvpm/README.md

 afterinstall.sh: A script thats run at the end of the package installation.
 Optional.

+sums: A list of file hashes.
+Optional; will give a warning when not present.

 A folder called root must be present.
 The files in there will be copied to the root folder.